lilhuss26/SQL-PowerBI-Data_Analysis/README.md

 # PowerBI_Dashboard_SQL_Analysis
-This Power BI dashboard visualizes the insights discovered on the [Analysis Queries](https://github.com/LilHuss26/SQL-PowerBI-Data_Analysis/tree/main/SQL-Analysis/Analysis%20Queries)
+This Power BI dashboard visualizes the insights discovered on the [SQL Analysis](https://github.com/LilHuss26/SQL-PowerBI-Data_Analysis/tree/main/SQL-Analysis)
 # Data
-You can take a look at the data on [Data](https://github.com/LilHuss26/SQL-PowerBI-Data_Analysis/tree/main/SQL-Analysis/Data) from the mentioned repository and the [queries](https://github.com/LilHuss26/SQL-Sales-Data-Analysis/tree/main/Analysis%20Queries) where the used `views` are created.
+You can take a look at the data on [Data](https://github.com/LilHuss26/SQL-PowerBI-Data_Analysis/tree/main/SQL-Analysis/Data) and the [queries](https://github.com/LilHuss26/SQL-PowerBI-Data_Analysis/tree/main/SQL-Analysis/Analysis%20Queries) where the used `views` are created.
 # Dashboard
 ![image](https://github.com/user-attachments/assets/96197ead-9036-4979-b729-1bb7ff96f2cd)
 ## Elements